Progressive download: Optimization for HTTP Pseudo-streaming

-By doing this optimization, we effectively prevent web servers, like nginx, from spending relative amount of computation in finding the moov atom hence increasing the playback performance on HTML5 Video based client.
+By doing this optimization, we effectively prevent web servers, like nginx, from spending relative amount of computation in finding the moov atom hence increasing the playback performance on HTML video based client.

 Seeking

 Initially, the file is played from the beginning.
 A user may wish to point to a part of the file which haven't been downloaded yet.
 This capability is called seeking and it makes possible to download and start playing any part of the media file.
 That is often referred to as pseudo-streaming.

-For Flash video seeking requires a list of seek points in the media file metadata.
+For Flash Video seeking requires a list of seek points in the media file metadata.
 These points are offsets in the video (both in seconds and bytes) at which a new key frame starts.
 A web server or a media server which handles the download, must support seek points in query string of requests for downloading data.

 For other types of media files such as MP4 or MKV, web servers must be capable of handling a special offset parameter.
 The offset parameter name differs for various servers so it must be specified in player settings.

 Some servers support seeking via additional modules only, they are specified below.
 Seeking parameter names are written in italic.